-Acupuncture should never be painful.
+There is often minimal to no sensation during acupuncture.
 The needles are hair-thin and designed to cause as little discomfort as possible.
 Everyone experiences acupuncture differently, but most people experience very little if any discomfort when the needle is quickly inserted through the skin.
 After needle insertion you may feel a heavy, achy, or tingling sensation near the needle site or along the associated meridian pathway.
 Or you may not feel anything at all.
-Certain styles, like APM, will often result in more sensation, but your acupuncturist will only do this style with your consent.
+Certain styles, like APM, will often result in more sensation, but I will only do this style with your consent.

 Are the needles sterile?

 Yes.
-All acupuncture needles used at New Paltz Community Acupuncture are single-use, sterile, disposable, and stainless steel.
+All of the acupuncture needles that I use are single-use, sterile, disposable, and stainless steel.

 How many Acupuncture treatments will I need?

 The effect of acupuncture is cumulative.
 The treatments build on each other and consistency is the key to lasting effect.
 The initial recommended course of treatment for chronic or long-standing conditions is one or two sessions per week for at least 6 weeks.
 Complex conditions may require a longer course of treatment.
 Acute conditions may require fewer visits.
-You and your acupuncturist can discuss your specific situation to determine a treatment plan.
+We will discuss your specific situation to determine a treatment plan.